jm-wltr/deep-learning-wall-tomography/README.md

 ## 📁 Dataset
 The data we are working with was obtained via a COMSOL Multiphysics simulation.
 It is documented in [`docs/data.md`](docs/data.md).

+## 📁 Versions
+To obtain the tomography images, we have been experimenting with two different methods.
+The first one is to obtain the images based on the sonic rays metadata; and the second one is to use the raw waveforms instead.